10 ways to save $100 more each month

 3. Cut down on impulse purchases

 Impulse purchases can drain your budget before you even realize it.
-The next time an unplanned buy tempts you, try these strategies:
+The next time an unplanned buy tempts you, try these tactics:

 You can lower your utility bills by making a few energy-efficient changes.
 According to the U.S. Department of Energy, reducing your energy consumption with energy-efficient upgrades could save you $200 to $400 each year.
 Here are a few quick wins:

-• Seal leaks: Add spray foam or weather stripping around drafty windows, doors and fireplaces to stop warm air from leaking in during the summer or cold air from entering during the winter.
+- Seal leaks: Add spray foam or weather stripping around drafty windows and doors to stop warm air from leaking in during the summer or cold air from entering during the winter.

 5. Set up automatic bill payments